Conformal vector fields on doubly warped product manifolds and applications: Preliminaries

-where $\mathcal{L}_{\zeta }$ is the Lie derivative on $M$ with respect to $ \zeta $.
-If $\rho =0$, $\zeta $ is called a Killing vector field on $M$.
+where $\mathcal{L}_{\zeta }$ is the Lie derivative on $N$ with respect to $ \zeta $.
+If $\rho $ is constant or zero, $\zeta $ is called a homothetic or Killing vector field on $N$ respectively.
 One can redefine conformal vector fields using the following identity.
-Let $ \zeta $ be a vector field on $M$, then
+Let $\zeta $ be a vector field on $M$, then

-for any vector fields $X,Y\in \mathfrak{X}\left( M\right) $.
-The following proposition represents a simple characterization of Killing vector fields.